OpenVAA/voting-advice-application/docs/troubleshooting.md

 The REST api query syntax can be a bit tricky, notably `*` only goes one-level deep.

-Another common case is that the Content Types that are not populated have been added to the schema after creating the API token.
-To allow reading them, edit the API token and change it from `Custom` to `Read-Only` and back (and check that locale listing is still allowed).
+Another possible cause is that the access control policy does not allow populating the relations.
+The policy is defined for each API route in [`backend/vaa-strapi/src/api/<endpoint>/routes/<endpoint>.ts`](../backend/vaa-strapi/src/api).

 ## Strapi error ’relation already exists’ on restart after editing the content model